 What are the possible side effects of TOVIAZ?

-The most common side effects of TOVIAZ are:
+The most common side effects of TOVIAZ in adults are:

 - Dry mouth

 Toviaz may cause other less common side effects, including: